tacesrever/easy-frida/README.md

 inject frida-gadget to android's systemlib by lief (I'm using libqti_performance.so)
 (this systemlib must not load by zygote but do load by every real app
-or zygote will crash on reading tmpdir.)
+or zygote will crash on reading tmpdir when selinux is enabled.)
 config frida-gadget to ScriptDirectory /data/local/tmp/fscripts/
 or edit scriptDir hardcoded in index.js at function modify & removeModify

-for use of android.libraryOnLoad in android.js:
-pull /system/bin/linker & /system/bin/linker64,
-find __dl__ZN6soinfo17call_constructorsEv's address (using ida etc.)
-edit hardcoded addresses in android.js at function libraryOnLoad.